haolange/InfinityRenderPipeline/README.md

 * ScreenSpaceGlobalIllumination
 * StochasticScreenSpaceReflection
 * GrandTruth Ambient&Reflection Occlusion
-* Instance Terrain use MorphVertex for Low DarwCall
+* Instanced Terrain use MorphVertex for Low DarwCall
 * Runtime VirtualTexture for HighPerformance TerrainRender
 * Instance FoliageSystem for HighPerformance and Mass FoliageRender
-* MeshDrawPipeline a Unfield HighPreformence DrawMeshSystem for EasySetting
+* MeshDrawPipeline a Unfield HighPreformence and EasySetting DrawMeshSystem

 Developerment :